Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 SignWriting belongs in that third category strongly enough to matter scientifically, technically, and educationally.

+ISWA 2010 shows that the plane also depends on a stable alphabetic reference layer rather than arbitrary glyph invention.

 Formal SignWriting shows that plane-based writing can also be stored and processed as text.

 Support for plane-based writing therefore extends the modality-independent literacy pathway first outlined in *Language Without Sound*.

-That is enough to justify a stronger infrastructure response: not only better theory, but better tools, datasets, corpora, interfaces, and collaborative research built around plane-based writing.
+That is enough to justify a stronger infrastructure response: not only better theory, but better tools, datasets, corpora, interfaces, alphabet references, and collaborative research built around plane-based writing.

 ## Selected APA-style references with links